Work visa options for your migrant staff

 If your candidate already has an employer-assisted work visa, they may be able to obtain a Variation of Conditions to change the employer on their visa, or apply for a whole new visa.

-The following categories will be no longer be available from 1st November, in favour of a unique employer-assisted work visa category.
+The following categories will be no longer be available from mid-2022, in favour of a unique employer-assisted work visa category.

 Essential Skills Work visa